Updated on 24 Oct 2025

 |

-- Visa requirements: As an Indian traveller, you will need a Schengen Visa to enter a Europe Schengen country.
+- Visa requirements: As an Indian traveller, you will need a Schengen Visa to enter a Schengen country.
 Check the specific visa requirements before planning your trip.
 Apply for the visa well in advance to allow for processing time.

 - Validity and duration: Ensure that your Passport is valid for at least 3 months from your intended departure date from the Schengen country.
 The Schengen visa typically allows a maximum stay of 90 days within a 180-day period.
 Be mindful of this restriction to avoid any overstays.